fbpx

 people speaking in French

-The adjective, adverb or quantity is always repeated at the end, even if that amount is none.
-To illustrate:
+?
+The adjective, adverb, or quantity is always repeated at the end, even if that amount is none.

 (Does Marie have brothers?
 Yes, she has two [of them].)

-(I bought three nice dresses, I bought three nice ones)
+(I bought three nice dresses.
+I bought three [of them].)

 (Do you (all) have a car?
 No, we don’t have one.)

-NOTE: It is NOT correct to say: “J’ai un” or “Non, nous n’avons pas une”.
+Common mistake: It is NOT correct to say: “J’ai un” or “Non, nous n’avons pas une.”
 You must use “en” to indicate the quantity.

-2. In relation to a THING, a LOCATION, or VERBS PRECEDED by DE
+2. In relation to a Thing, Location, or Verbs preceded by de

 Je me souviens de ta première voiture…je m’en souviens